5-minute Roasted Pepper Hummus

 • Also adds an extra dose of vitamin C

-• Is a sesame seed paste and is a staple ingredient for many Mediterranean and Middle Eastern dishes
+• A sesame seed paste and is a staple ingredient for many Mediterranean and Middle Eastern dishes

 • Tahini is full of healthy fats, vitamins, and minerals.
 It is also rich in antioxidants